Nate McGuire

 About

 Nate McGuire is a technology executive, engineer, and entrepreneur based in Northern Virginia.
 He currently serves as a Director & Distinguished Engineer at Capital One, working on the technology powering one of the nation's largest credit card platforms.
-The Distinguished Engineer title is one of the highest individual contributor designations in the industry — reserved for engineers operating at the top of their field.
+The Distinguished Engineer title is one of the highest individual contributor designations in the industry — reserved for engineers operating at the very top of their field.

 At the end of the day, Nate is just a guy on a keyboard who enjoys traveling, working on his diesel truck, and tinkering with things.